 Melrose is a stylish urban precinct in Johannesburg’s northern suburbs, conveniently situated between Rosebank and Sandton.
 Melrose is divided by the main thoroughfare Corlett Drive, and is home t

 Lying directly between Johannesburg’s historic city centre and the newer Sandton business district and with a Gautrain station right on its doorstep, the Rosebank Precinct is one of the m

 Attraction: Arts on MainAttraction: Arts on MainThe work of a single property development company, the inner-city district of Maboneng began life in 2008 when local developer and entrepreneur Jonathan

 The city of Johannesburg, more commonly known as Jozi, lies in the heart of Gauteng and includes the city’s vibrant central business district and a vast r

-Right next to Johannesburg’s city centre, Fordsburg, once part of the original farm on which gold was discovered and today a bustling suburb of shops, stalls, restaurants, barbers a
+Right next to Johannesburg’s city centre, Fordsburg – once part of the original farm on which gold was discovered and today a bustling suburb of shops, stalls, restaurants, barbers and

 Just 50 years ago Sandton's Central Business District was little more than rolling farmland.
 Nowadays however it is the economic hub of South Africa, the location for the headquarters of many

 Home to the main campus of the University of the Witwatersrand, Braamfontein is Johannesburg's most youthful neighbourhood, populated by a cosmopolitan mix of students, academics and young professionals.
 The nightlife